 But one of the closest calls came when an America B-52 bomber dropped two nuclear bombs on North Carolina.

 In January, a jet carrying two 12-foot-long Mark 39 hydrogen bombs met up with a refueling plane, whose pilot noticed a problem.
 Fuel was leaking from the plane’s right wing.
 The wing was failing and the plane needed to make an emergency landing, soon.
 But before it could, its wing broke off, followed by part of the tail.
 The plane crash-landed, killing three of its crew.
 (Five other men made it safely out.)

 In the plane’s flailing descent, the bomb bays opened, and the two bombs it was carrying fell to the ground.

 As it fell, one bomb deployed its parachute: a bad sign, as it meant the bomb was acting as if it had been deployed deliberately.
 It started flying through the seven-step sequence that would end in detonation.
 The last step involved a simple safety switch.
-When a military crew found the bomb, it was nose-up in the dirt, with its parachute caught in the tree, still whole.
+When a military crew found the bomb, it was nose-down in the dirt, with its parachute caught in the tree, still whole.
 As the Orange County Register writes, that last switch was still turned to SAFE.

 The second bomb had disappeared into a tobacco field.
 Only “a small dent in the earth,” the Register reports, revealed its location.